 The MS in Sustainability Science trains students to be integrated thinkers who are ready to tackle the socio-environmental challenges of the 21st century.

 Entering students first build a common disciplinary foundation through core knowledge courses.
 They acquire breadth in environmental systems, urban and social systems, economics, and political science through electives.
-Next, students develop specialization in one of four concentration areas: Urban Sustainability, Renewable Energy and Efficient Design, Sustainable Agriculture and Food Systems, Water Sustainability and Climate Change, and Environmental Quality.
+Next, students develop specialization in one of five concentration areas: Urban Sustainability, Renewable Energy and Efficient Design, Sustainable Agriculture and Food Systems, Water Sustainability and Climate Change, and Environmental Quality.
 The program culminates with a 4-credit practicum where students apply their educational training in a real-world professional setting.

 By combining core knowledge, electives, specialization, and a practicum, students build a strong intellectual foundation for analyzing interconnections between social, economic and ecological systems, and hone a professional level of expertise in their chosen concentration.